harmlessprince/person_crud/README.md

 You can confirm go is availabe by running  `go version` If that is sucessfull, then you have go installed, otherwise go to official documentation [Install Go](https://go.dev/doc/install)

-One you are sure you have install Go
+Once you are sure you have installed Go
 You need to be sure you have GOPATH setup by running `ech $GOPATH` If you have that, you are good otherwise visit
 For [MAC Users](https://sourabhbajaj.com/mac-setup/Go/)
 For [Windows Users](https://www.freecodecamp.org/news/setting-up-go-programming-language-on-windows-f02c8c14e2f/)
 For [Linux Users](https://itslinuxfoss.com/set-gopath-environment-variable-ubuntu/)

-Once the GOPATH is setup for your device
+Once the GOPATH is set up for your device

 ```
     //Make Application Directory